Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: SIMD fundamentals and integration into PHY

 \subsection{SIMD fundamentals}

 SIMD is a parallel computing architecture that enables a single instruction to operate on multiple data elements.
 It was originally introduced by Intel through extensions such as MMX, SSE, and AVX, and is now widely supported across modern CPU architectures.
-Compared to non-SIMD execution, SIMD enables fine-grained data-level parallelism directly on each CPU core and can achieve speedups of 8x to 16x for signal processing tasks.
+Compared to non-SIMD execution, SIMD enables fine-grained data-level parallelism directly on each CPU core and can achieve speedups of 8$\times$ to 16$\times$ for signal processing tasks.

-SIMD acceleration is realized by defining specialized data types (e.g., $\texttt{\_\_m256}$ and $\texttt{\_\_m128}$ for Intel AVX) and applying vectorized arithmetic instructions such as \texttt{add}, \texttt{subs}, \texttt{mul}, and \texttt{div}.
-Fig.~\ref{fig:SIMD_Tutorial}\subref{fig:Scalar_SIMD} demonstrates this concept using a simple element-wise array addition example.
-The left side of the figure shows a standard scalar loop, which processes one element at a time.
-The right figure shows SIMD intrinsics (e.g., $\texttt{\_\_m256\_add\_pd}$ for double precision and $\texttt{\_\_m256\_add\_ps}$ for single precision) that process multiple elements in parallel within a single CPU instruction like four packed-double (PD) or eight packed-single (PS) values in a 256-bit register.
+SIMD acceleration is realized by defining specialized data types (e.g., $\texttt{\_\_m256}$ and $\texttt{\_\_m128}$ for Intel SIMD extensions) and applying vectorized arithmetic instructions such as \texttt{add}, \texttt{subs}, \texttt{mul}, and \texttt{div}.
+Fig.~\ref{fig:SIMD_Tutorial}\subref{fig:Scalar_SIMD} demonstrates this concept using element-wise array addition.
+The left side shows a scalar loop, which processes one element at a time.
+The right side shows SIMD intrinsics (e.g., $\texttt{\_\_m256\_add\_pd}$ for double precision and $\texttt{\_\_m256\_add\_ps}$ for single precision) that process multiple elements in parallel in one CPU instruction like four packed-double (PD) or eight packed-single (PS) values in a 256-bit register.
 This example highlights how SIMD exploits data-level parallelism to accelerate computation.
 A key practical advantage of SIMD intrinsics is their compatibility with standard C/C++ environments, including compilers (e.g., GCC) and debuggers (e.g., GDB).
-This compatibility simplifies development and debugging across generations of Intel CPUs and similar architectures.
-Provided as C function-like application programming interfaces (APIs), SIMD intrinsics directly map to specific SIMD assembly instructions and offer much better readability than raw assembly.
+This compatibility simplifies development and debugging across Intel CPU generations and similar architectures.
+Provided as C function-like application programming interfaces (APIs), SIMD intrinsics directly map to specific assembly instructions and offer better readability than raw assembly.
 These features make SIMD a portable and sustainable option for PHY-layer processing.